 “I hear feedback all the time about how powerful the practices are and how they visualized crazy outrageous things and have achieved them,” she says.

-6. It helps you adapt to change.
+6. Yoga benefits mental health by helping you adapt to change.

-“One of yoga greatest gifts is that we become much better at managing the fluctuations of the mind,” Glickman says.
+“One of [yoga’s] greatest gifts is that we become much better at managing the fluctuations of the mind,” Glickman says.
 “Yoga makes us ‘response-able,’ increasing our ability to respond to all that comes our way.
 This is the secret to living more mindfully.
 It is the clarity and presence that makes our lives change.”